 What can you do?

 Consumers are advised to stop buying this product.
 If you purchased a Marimo moss ball in the last year, follow the specific steps detailed by OISC for proper treatment and disposal.
-Pet and garden store owners are urged to remove Marimo moss balls and other potentially contaminated moss ball products from their shelves immediately and to follow the OISC guidelines.
+Owners of pet and garden stores are urged to remove Marimo moss balls and other potentially contaminated moss ball products from their shelves immediately and to follow the OISC guidelines.

 Learn more about zebra and quagga mussels